battleaxedotco/tool-docs/docs/rubberhose2/controls.md

     width="350px"
     right />

 The main concept behind RubberHose is that a hose bends based on its length.
-A hose can be stretched beyond its defined length, but once the distance between controllers is less than the Hose Length, the hose will bend to get out of the way.
+A hose can be stretched beyond its defined length, but once the distance between controllers is less than the Hose Length, the hose is forced to bend to get out of the way.

 <br />